ReStream-Solutions/restreamsolutions/README.md

 # Datastore SDK

-This project provides a convenient Python SDK for interacting with the Tally Resteam API.
+This project provides a convenient Python SDK for interacting with the Tally Restream API.
 Using this SDK, you can:
 - check the configuration of your Sites and Pads and receive updates in real time
 - get information about the current and historical stages of the Sites with additional aggregated metrics
 - retrieve raw or sampled data from your Sites and Pads